BestTimesToVisit.com Logo

 Sunset Cocktails at The Wigwam

-As the sun dips below the horizon, painting the sky in fiery hues, enjoy handcrafted cocktails at The Wigwam, a local favorite bar known for its laid-back atmosphere and stunning ocean views.
-Sip on a 'Rarotongan Sunset' while listening to live music and chatting with friendly locals.
-This is the perfect spot to unwind after a day of exploring.
+As the sun dips below the horizon, painting the sky in fiery hues, savor handcrafted cocktails at The Wigwam, a local favorite bar known for its laid-back atmosphere and stunning ocean views.
+Enjoy live music and mingle with friendly locals for an authentic Rarotongan experience.

-Black Rock Hike and Coastal Exploration
+Black Rock Hike & Coastal Exploration

 See all 8 things to do →